The Use of Stainless Steel

 This is a high strength duplex stainless steel with a minimum chromium content of 22%, a nickel content of 4.5 – 6.5% and a molybdenum content of 2.5 – 3.5%.
 It offers superior corrosion resistance especially against pitting and crevice corrosion.

-Information on ‘Properties and Working Stresses’, ‘Effect of Cold Working’, ‘Bi-metallic Contact’ and ‘Relevant National Standards’ is available in the Ancon brochure ‘The Use of Stainless Steel in the Construction Industry’.
+Information on ‘Properties and Working Stresses’, ‘Effect of Cold Working’, ‘Bi-metallic Contact’ and ‘Relevant National Standards’ is available in ‘The Use of Stainless Steel in the Construction Industry’ brochure.

 Shelf angle systems provides flexible, cost-effective design solutions for the support of masonry cladding and are designed to suit specific applications, taking into account loading, fixings position and cavity width.